SAT Prep – Cancelling Scores

 Voluntary Cancellation of Scores

-The College Board allows test-takers to voluntarily cancel their SAT scores; however, this should only be done after serious consideration.
-Students may cancel their scores if they lack confidence in their SAT performance or if they experienced a sudden illness during the testing period (if this is the case, the test proctor’s signature confirming the illness is required on the form a student must submit in order to have their scores cancelled).
-Students may cancel their scores no later than 11:59pm Eastern Time on the Thursday after their test date, although those students with disabilities receiving approved accommodations who took the test during the school day have until the Monday one week after their test date to cancel scores.
+While the College Board allows test-takers to voluntarily cancel their SAT scores, this step should only be taken after serious consideration.
+Students may cancel their scores if they lack confidence in their SAT performance or if they experienced a sudden illness during the testing period.
+Students may cancel their scores no later than 11:59pm Eastern Time one week after their test date.
+Students who wish to cancel their SAT School Day scores must request a cancellation by asking a school staff member to submit a student-requested cancellation form.
+Cancellation requests must be submitted within five days of the test date, although those students with disabilities who received approved accommodations have until the Monday one week after their test date to cancel scores.

 It is important to note that fees paid to the College Board for individual test administrations, including registration, extra score reports, and any additional services purchased, are not refundable if a student cancels his or her scores.